How do economics students rate their university libraries?

 What does this mean for economics students and libraries?

 The library remains a core enabler of success for economics students.
-Prioritising capacity management at peak times, strengthening resource discoverability, maintaining flexible digital provision, and improving accessibility and communications will deliver tangible gains.
-Partnership between programme teams and library staff ensures resources map to assessed outcomes and that skills support speaks directly to the economics curriculum.
+Prioritising capacity management at peak times, strengthening resource discoverability, maintaining flexible digital provision, and improving accessibility and communications will deliver tangible gains for study quality and confidence.
+Partnership between programme teams and library staff ensures resources map to assessed outcomes and that skills support speaks directly to the economics curriculum, complementing wider work on student support for economics students.

 How Student Voice Analytics helps you

-• Turns NSS open‑text into topic and sentiment metrics for Library, with drill‑downs to economics, demographics and mode/campus, so you can see where tone diverges and why.
+• Turns NSS open‑text into topic and sentiment metrics for Library, with drill‑downs to economics, demographics, and mode or campus, so you can see where tone diverges and why.

-• Surfaces actionable gaps for time‑poor cohorts (e.g., part‑time and commuter students), and evidences accessibility improvements across journeys from spaces to digital platforms.
+• Surfaces actionable gaps for time‑poor cohorts, including part‑time and commuter students, and evidences accessibility improvements across journeys from spaces to digital platforms.

 • Enables like‑for‑like comparisons across disciplines and segments, with export‑ready summaries for programme and library teams to prioritise actions and track impact over time.